chemistorge/tbl-ftag/performance.md

 the next few bytes, you get the benefits of overlapped work.
 But if code calls-in too often (e.g. every byte as it is generated) the additional call-return overheads swamp execution time.

+* Do a comparative study between our simple cooperative scheduling framework, and look at whether the ```uasync``` module will be a better way to schedule work and get it to execute in a timely and responsive way.